Mortgage Default: What It Is, How To Avoid It And What To Do If Your Home Is On The Line

-Remember, banks don’t want to foreclose on your home.
+Remember, banks don’t want to foreclose on homes.
 Most lenders would rather work with you to find a way to keep you from defaulting on your mortgage.

 Solutions For Mortgage Default

 Has your mortgage already defaulted?
-If so, now is not the time to bury your head in the sand and wait for the bank to catch on.
+If so, now’s not the time to bury your head in the sand.
 There are many ways you can fix this situation and either keep your home or back out gracefully.

 Here are our recommendations for solving your mortgage default crisis:

 1. Work Toward Mortgage Reinstatement